MariaRevili/FYS-STK4155/Project3/README.md

 git clone git@github.com:MariaRevili/FYS-STK4155.git
 ```

-**Codes** - Consists of the class of neural networks, multinomial logistic regression (i.e. softmax regression) both, manual and scikit-learn setup, and stochastic gradient                   decent
+**Codes** - Consists of the boosting, random forests, neural networks, deep forest learning and boosting in neural networks

 **Plots** - Graphs and figures used in the report